AlexanderZaytsev/SublimeText2RailsFileSwitcher/README.md

 ## Commands
 ### open_related_rails_model (super+1)
 - Opens the related model.
-- If you put the cursor inside a model's name (like Po│st) and run the command, it will open the model from any place in the application.
+- If you put the caret inside a model's name (like Po│st) and run the command, it will open the model from any place in the application.
+This works for models, services and mailers (examples: `Post`, `PostService`, `PostMailer`).

 ### open_related_rails_controller (super+2)
 - Opens the related controller from a model and rspec model & controller specs.
 - Opens the related controller from a view.
 Centers the screen at the action definition.
 If Vintage is enabled, it also moves the caret to the action definition.

 ### open_related_rails_view (super+3)
 - Opens the related view from a controller.
-You need to put the cursor inside the controller action for it to work.
+You need to put the caret inside the controller action for it to work.

 ### open_related_rspec_model (super+4)
 - Opens the related rspec model spec.
-- If you put the cursor inside a model's name (like Po│st) and run the command, it will open the model spec from any place in the application.
+- If you put the caret inside a model's name (like Po│st) and run the command, it will open the model spec from any place in the application.

 ### open_related_rspec_controller (super+5)
 - Opens the related rspec controller spec from a model and rspec model.